Ch. 1 Semantics in Linguistics

 To set up a metalanguage might help too with the problem of relating semantic and encyclopaedic knowledge.

-In tackling the third problem, one traditional solution has been to assume a split in an expression's meaning between the local contextual effects and a context-free element of meaning, which we call conventional or literal meaning.
+In tackling the third problem, one traditional solution has been to assume a split in an expression's meaning between the local contextual effects and a context-free element of meaning, which we call conventional or literal meaning. - Each of these strategies will be investigated in later chapters of this book: the creation of semantic metalanguage, the modelling of conceptual knowledge, the theory of literal language, and factoring out context into pragmatics.

 Semantics in a Model of Grammar: